How To Prune Hydrangeas

 Hydrangea paniculataBlushing Bride is a bigleaf hydrangea (Hydrangea macrophylla), so it should be pruned in summer, after it blooms.
 In less acidic soils, it blooms pink.
 To enhance the pink color, use horticultural lime.

 Some hydrangeas bloom on new growth and should be pruned in late winter or early spring, before the shrub begins active growth.
+Don't be afraid to prune these varieties hard.

 These include several varieties that have become quite popular: Limelight, Quickfire, Burgundy Lace, as well as the classic "snowball" types, such as Annabelle.
 Another one that can be pruned in late winter is the classic PG or PeeGee, which produces creamy white flowers in late summer that age to rosy pink.